nkvuong/cv/README.md

 **Manager** @ [Deloitte UK](https://www2.deloitte.com/uk/) _(Sep 2017 - Sep 2019)_

-- Solution architect for a managed automation platform on AWS.
+- Solutions architect for a managed automation platform on AWS.
 - Automation lead on a managed services project for a large insurer handling c.
 4,000 requests per week.
-- Solution architect on an intelligent automation pilot at a retail bank.
+- Solutions architect on an intelligent automation pilot at a retail bank.
 - Engagement manager and technical lead on an automation project at a Tier 1 investment bank.
 The team identified and built robots linked to £3m identified benefits.
 - Design and facilitate multi-day automation training courses, personally having trained over 120+ people internally and externally.